moov-io/achgateway/docs/concepts/errors.md

 # Errors

-When ACHGateway encounters an error during processing it will attempt to notify an external system.
-This is advised to alert a human to help resolve or monitor the situtation.
-ACHGateway attempts basic retry strategies in most cases, but often cannot successfully complete processing.
+When ACHGateway encounters processing errors, it proactively notifies designated external systems.
+This mechanism is crucial for engaging human intervention for resolution or monitoring.
+While ACHGateway implements fundamental retry strategies for most errors, some issues may persist beyond automated recovery efforts.

-**See Also**: Configure the [`Errors` object](../../config/#error-alerting)
+**Related Configuration**: Explore setting up [`Errors` notifications](../../config/#error-alerting) for detailed alert management.

 ## PagerDuty

-Critical events are triggered with some basic details of the error.
-Often this is an error with file uploading (network failures, invalid credentials, etc) which require human intervention.
+For critical incidents, PagerDuty alerts are generated, providing essential error details.
+Common triggers include issues related to file uploads, such as network failures or incorrect credentials, which typically necessitate manual intervention.

 ## Slack

-Messages are posted to a slack channel to alert humans of network or credential issues.
+Slack channels receive notifications about problems like network disruptions or credential verification failures.
+These alerts aim to promptly inform team members, allowing for swift action to address the underlying issues.